amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 class implementing
 [`javax.annotation.processing.Processor`](https://docs.oracle.com/javase/10/docs/api/javax/annotation/processing/Processor.html)—or,
 usually, extending `AbstractProcessor`) and hook it up into a compiler.
-You just place a jar file with special processor description in your build path, and the compiler automatically pick it up an calls your annotation processor as needed.
+You just place a jar file with a special processor description in your build path, and the compiler automatically picks it up an calls your annotation processor as needed.

 This is where things get exciting.
 First of all, the Java compiler is actually running a JVM and executing Java code during the compilation